euluc/MetaHealth_PoC/README.md

 # Proof of Concept: OneTouch's MetaHealth

 This is a proof of concept made for the OneTouch's Metahealth project!
-It consists in a AR experience for the Microsoft's HoloLens2 based on a medical surgery for babies who were born with macrocephaly.
-The POC was made with Unity. <br>
+It consists in a AR experience for the Microsoft's HoloLens2 based on a medical surgery for babies who were born with macrocephaly and was made with Unity. <br>

 <h2> Goals </h2>
 <p>